jmtcabili/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-Webpage to help clients connect with nearby child development centers.
+A responsive landing page for a site that connects clients with nearby child development centers.